 For 2021-22 and 2020–21, we have made some changes to how the teaching and assessment of certain programmes are delivered.
 To check what changes affect this programme, please visit the programme changes page.

 You should have (or expect to be awarded) an undergraduate degree of at least second class standard in a relevant/related subject and a certificate in Counselling/Counselling Skills as well as experience of working in a counselling-related field or where interpersonal communication skills are central to your role.

 We also welcome applications from individuals with relevant work experience.
-In this case you must have knowledge and/or experience in psychodynamic theory and practice, and provide evidence of this with an up to date CV, references and personal statement.
+All applicants must have knowledge and/or experience in psychodynamic theory and practice, and provide evidence of this with an up to date CV, references, and personal statement.

-All applicants must be able to demonstrate evidence of the capacity to develop the competencies for professional counselling practice:
+You must also be able to demonstrate evidence of the capacity to develop the competencies for professional counselling practice:

 - emotional insight

 - ability to provide a reliable, honest, containing and reflexive relationship to clients

 These will be evaluated through the application and interview process.
 The Admissions Tutor will seek to understand your qualities as a person and assess your suitability to practice with vulnerable clients.

 Please note: You must also fulfil our Fitness to Train requirements.